eeexcellent/food-fetch/README.md

 ## User Stories

+- As a user/deliveryman, I want to be able to create my account;
+- As a user/deliveryman, I want to be able to update some information about my account;
+-
-- As a user, I want to be able to watch the list of restaurants;
+- As a user, I want to be able to get the list of restaurants;
-- As a user, I want to be able to watch the list of food by a restaurant;
+- As a user, I want to be able to get the information about a specific restaurant;
-- As a user, I want to be able to watch the
+- As a user, I want to be able to get the information about a specific food;
-- As a user, I want to be able to create order.
+- As a user, I want to be able to create order;

+- As a deliveryman, I want to be able to get an information about a specific order;
+- As a deliveryman, I want to be able to update the status of a specific order.

 ## User Roles

 - `client` - The role describing an ordinary customer that can make orders;
-- `deliveryman` - The role describing deliveryman that can change the order status;
+- `deliveryman` - The role describing deliveryman that can change the order status.

 ## Order Statuses